 Applicants will be notified of their application status in December.

-LMCC will accept applications only from individual artists.
+LMCC will accept applications only from Manhattan-based individual artists.

 Applicants must meet the following criteria to apply:

-- Artists must be 18 years of age of older and a resident of New York City
+- Artists must be 18 years of age of older and demonstrate a residence or permanent/long-term workspace in Manhattan

 - Artists cannot be currently enrolled full-time in a degree-granting institution